lucky630/Model-pipeline/README.md

 It will also create the Performance csv file which will be used to record all the progress and accuracy of different combinations of techniques.

-it is the second layer of pipeline used after the first layer of preprocessing pipeline and before the stacking pipeline.
+it is the second layer of pipeline used after the first layer of preprocessing pipeline and before the stacking pipeline.other two pipelines will be shared soon.

-only be used for the Structured Tabular form of data competitions.
+only be used for the Structured Tabular form of data sets.